1.83 Content of drawing.

-The drawing in a nonprovisional application must show every feature of the invention specified in the claims.
+- (a) The drawing in a nonprovisional application must show every feature of the invention specified in the claims.
 However, conventional features disclosed in the description and claims, where their detailed illustration is not essential for a proper understanding of the invention, should be illustrated in the drawing in the form of a graphical drawing symbol or a labeled representation (e.g., a labeled rectangular box).
-In addition, tables and sequence listings that are included in the specification are, except for applications filed under 35 U.S.C.
-371
+In addition, tables that are included in the specification and sequences that are included in sequence listings should not be duplicated in the drawings.

-Where the drawings in a nonprovisional application do not comply with the requirements of paragraphs (a) and (b) of this section, the examiner shall require such additional illustration within a time period of not less than two months from the date of the sending of a notice thereof.
-Such corrections are subject to the requirements of § 1.81(d)
+- (c) Where the drawings in a nonprovisional application do not comply with the requirements of paragraphs (a) and (b) of this section, the examiner shall require such additional illustration within a time period of not less than two months from the date of the sending of a notice thereof.
+Such corrections are subject to the requirements of § 1.81(d).

 [31 FR 12923, Oct.
 4, 1966; 43 FR 4015, Jan.
 31, 1978; paras. (a) and (c) revised, 60 FR 20195, Apr.
 25, 1995, effective June 8, 1995; para. (a) revised, 69 FR 56481, Sept.
 21, 2004, effective Oct.
 21, 2004; para. (a) revised, 78 FR 62368, Oct.
 21, 2013, effective Dec.
 18, 2013]